-This means that the user will simply undergo the initial configuration wizard to personalize some aspects of the network, such as the admin account and the SSID + password (on some routers, you don’t really have to, but you still should do it for security reasons), while the WPS is not necessarily going to be a part of the setup wizard, but it will always remain there as that strange button (or software option) that, along with some other advanced features, will most likely remain ignored by the user (while some will simply feel intimidated by it).
-Let’s take the Linksys WRT3200ACM as an example.
+The WPS allows the user to simply undergo the initial configuration wizard to personalize some aspects of the network, such as the admin account and the SSID + password (on some routers, you don’t really have to, but you still should do it for security reasons), while the WPS is not necessarily going to be a part of the setup wizard, but it will always remain there as that strange button (or software option) that, along with some other advanced features, will most likely remain ignored by the user (while some will simply feel intimidated by it).
+Let’s take the good ol’ Linksys WRT3200ACM as an example.

 The router has the WPS button positioned next to the four Ethernet LAN ports (the first available button from the left) and in order to get a better understanding about how it works, I opened the web-based interface and, under Router Settings > Wi-Fi Settings, I clicked on the WiFi Protected Setup (WPS).